Narennnnn/UploadAndQueryService/README.md

 ﻿# UploadAndQueryService

 This repository contains a Flask application for handling CSV upload, querying data from ClickHouse, and authentication using JWT.

+Note: Temporarily Stopped EC2 instance and ClickHouse Cloud service to avoid any extra charges!)
+Hope, you'll find this project interesting ;)

 ## Setup